hae98/RobotMotionPlanning/README.md

 1. Define workspace and obstacles vertices in workspace_data.m.
 2. In main.m define desired filename of motion planning gif on line 99.
 3. Run the main.m file with MATLAB software.
-4. Input a start and goal point in command window when prompted.
+4. Input a start and goal point in the command window when prompted.